ToolGrad: Efficient Tool-use Dataset Generation with Textual "Gradients": Abstract

 \section{Abstract}

-Prior work synthesizes tool-use LLM datasets by first generating a user query, followed by complex tool-use annotations like DFS.
+Prior work synthesizes tool-use LLM datasets by first generating a user query, followed by complex tool-use annotations like depth-first search (DFS).
 This leads to inevitable annotation failures and low efficiency in data generation.
-We introduce \systemname\footnote{Source code: \url{https://zhongyi-zhou.github.io/toolgrad/}}, an agentic framework that inverts this paradigm. \systemname first constructs valid tool-use chains through an iterative process guided by textual ``gradients'', and then synthesizes corresponding user queries.
-This ``answer-first'' approach led to \datasetname, a dataset generated with more complex tool use, lower cost, and $100\%$ pass rate.
-Experiments show that models trained on \datasetname outperform those on expensive baseline datasets and proprietary LLMs, even on OOD benchmarks.
+We introduce \systemname, an agentic framework that inverts this paradigm. \systemname first constructs valid tool-use chains through an iterative process guided by textual ``gradients'', and then synthesizes corresponding user queries.
+This ``answer-first'' approach led to \datasetname, a dataset generated with more complex tool use, lower cost, and almost $100\%$ pass rate.
+Experiments show that \systemname models outperform those trained on expensive baseline datasets and proprietary LLMs.
+The ToolGrad source code, dataset, and models are available at \url{https://github.com/zhongyi-zhou/toolgrad}.